Skip to content

 The Department of Health and Human Services (HHS) Office for Civil Rights (OCR) has cited insufficient workforce training as a root cause in dozens of enforcement settlements.
 In enforcement actions spanning 2021 through 2024, OCR resolved multiple cases where lack of documented training directly contributed to preventable data breaches — and used that absence to establish willful neglect, which triggers the highest civil monetary penalty tiers.

 This guide breaks down exactly what the law requires, who must be trained, what content must be covered, and how to build documentation that holds up under OCR scrutiny.
-Use it alongside our HIPAA compliance guide to build a defensible program from the ground up.
+Use it alongside our HIPAA cybersecurity requirements guide to build a defensible program from the ground up.

 Avg.
 Healthcare Breach Cost

-IBM Cost of a Data Breach Report 2024 — highest of any industry for 14 consecutive years
+IBM Cost of Data Breach Report 2024 — highest of any industry for 13 consecutive years

 The Two HIPAA Rules That Govern Workforce Training